eligugliotta/tarc/README.md

 * **Age range**: [-25],[25-35],[35-50],[50+]
 * **Gender**: M/F

-The TArC Tunisian Arabish texts have been provided with various annotation levels semi-automatically produced by a [Multi-Task Sequence Prediction System](https://gricad-gitlab.univ-grenoble-alpes.fr/dinarelm/tarc-multi-task-system):
+The Tunisian Arabish texts collected in the TArC have been provided with various annotation levels semi-automatically produced by a [Multi-Task Sequence Prediction System](https://gricad-gitlab.univ-grenoble-alpes.fr/dinarelm/tarc-multi-task-system):

 * Token classification into *arabizi*, *foreign* and *emotag*.
 * Encoding in Arabic Script of the tokens classified as *arabizi* (following the CODA convention [[4]](#4)).